bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 ## Data set for discussion

-We'll  start with the Swiss data set.
+We'll  start with the `Swiss` dataset that is part of the `datasets` package.
 This can be loaded in R with:

 {lang=r,line-numbers=off}
 ~~~